-Some days kids are going to be less focused and goofy – which I think is important to embrace even in a structured learning environment.
-The last thing a kid in my studio wants is to feel squashed in their creative energies, so I have a few drawing games for kids that keep their fingers and brains moving even when they are being silly.
+Some days kids are going to be less focused and goofy, which I think is important to embrace even in a structured learning environment.
+The last thing a kid in my studio wants is to feel squashed in their creative energies.
+For this purpose, I have a few drawing games for kids that keep their fingers and brains moving even when they are being silly.
 While my goal is to teach them a disciplined, rigorous skill base that is equivalent to a college drawing class, the kids I work with are KIDS.
-I usually structure my 55 minute classes with an optional break for younger kids, for the days they are a little more rambunctious.
-Twenty five minutes of focused drawing, 5 minutes of break, twenty more minutes of drawing what I ask of them to draw, and then they’re done!
-This builds in a reward system, so they know if they do their work, they get to play with me – and I’m pretty fun to play with, if I do say so myself!
+I usually structure my 55-minute classes with an optional break for younger kids for the days they are a little more rambunctious.
+Twenty-five minutes of focused drawing, 5 minutes of break, twenty more minutes of drawing what I ask of them to draw, and then they’re done!
+This builds in a reward system so they know if they do their work, they get to play with me.
+I’m pretty fun to play with if I do say so myself!